Makememo/MemoAI/README.md

 ### Local subtitles

-If you already have local subtitles and just need translation ability, please click to upload subtitles.
-SRT and VTT formats are currently supported.
+If you already have a subtitle file and only need to translate it, you can upload the file directly.
+We currently support SRT and VTT formats.

 ## Translated text